Tofdu31/axelor-docker/README.md

 * `sudo docker-compose up -d`

 Once app completes database initialization, it can be access at: https://yourdomain.com or your subdomain https://subdomain.yourdomain.com

-## VERY IMPORTANT

-This version of container app must use a network connected to the webproxy from projet "evertramos"

-Please, See the link : https://github.com/evertramos/docker-compose-letsencrypt-nginx-proxy-companion